alienth/torstatus/README.txt

 If you are Karsten, Damian, or anyone else with access to a Tor Metrics database, make sure you have a postgreSQL backend (psycopg2 or psycopg) installed for python.
 Then, change the fields in settings.py to appropriate values to test our code with the/a Tor Metrics database.
+Then run "python manage.py runserver [port]".

 If you are somebody else, we don't have instructions for how to setup such a database quite yet; check back in a few weeks.